casagooo/tdt/README.md

 ```

 ## Usage
-To generate testcases, following inputs are required.
+To generate test cases, you'll need the following inputs:

-1. Domains of the parameters (Possible values of the parameters)
+- Parameter domains (all potential values for the parameters).
-2. Default values of the parameters
+- Default values for the parameters.
-3. Combinations of the values to be excluded
+- Combinations of values to exclude.
-4. Perspectives of the testing
+- Testing perspectives.

-####  1. Domains of the parameters
+#### 1. Parameter Domains
-This should include all of the possible values of all parameters related with test condition, including expected results.
+List all potential values for every parameter associated with the test condition.
+This should also encompass expected results.

 ###### Example:
 ```
 const domain = {